CI/CD Integration

 Tips

-Cache the binary between runs.
-The vekt binary is a single static file.
-Cache ~/.local/bin/vekt in your CI cache to avoid re-downloading on every run.
+Cache the binary. vekt is a single static file.
+Cache ~/.local/bin/vekt between runs.

 Pin the version.
-Use a versioned install URL (https://kief.dev/vekt/releases/v0.1.0/vekt-linux-x86_64) in production pipelines rather than latest to avoid unexpected behavior changes.
+Use a versioned download URL in production pipelines.